SickProdigy/TubeArchivist-Scripts/README.md

    - If already have id at end skip to 3.

 1b. `move-find-id-to-end-filename.bash`
    - Split filename into parts.
-Find id between second and third " - " without brackets, adds backets, moves [id] to end of filename before extension.
+Find video id between second and third " - " without brackets, adds backets, moves [id] to end of filename before extension.
    - Skip 1a/2a, straight to 3.

 2a. `move-[id]-to-end-filename.bash`